-“You may think all your deck needs is a power-wash and stain every year or so, but a safety check should be part of routine maintenance,” says Ashita Kapoor, associate director of product safety at Consumer Reports.”
-We’ve added a few more tips below to make sure your outdoor living retreat is a great place to enjoy safely with family and friends.
+You may think all your deck needs is a power-wash and stain every year or so, but a safety check should be part of routine maintenance,” says Ashita Kapoor, associate director of product safety at Consumer Reports.”
+Check his list of of items to check in and under your deck.

-1. Make sure gutters are angled away from underneath the deck, so water doesn’t pool underneath.
+- Make sure gutters are angled away from underneath the deck, so water doesn’t pool underneath.
 The ground under your deck should slope away from the house.
 Fix this if it doesn’t slope away from the house.
 Moisture can cause significant damage not only to your deck but also to your home’s foundation.

-2. Create air flow under the deck, especially if you use it for storage.
+- Create air flow under the deck, especially if you use it for storage.
 Make sure air can flow from side to side and through the front as well.
 Be careful what you store under your deck.
 Do not store firewood under your deck as it can attract pests, rodents, or snakes.

-4. If your deck is in a tree-shaded area, use a table without a glass top.
+- If your deck is in a tree-shaded area, use a table without a glass top.
 Glass tabletops are a magnet for fallen tree branches.
 Trim back branches when needed and keep a watch for dead branches overhead.

-5. If your home has some age on it, find a deck inspector to evaluate the safety of your deck.
+If your home has some age on it, find a deck inspector to evaluate the safety of your deck.
 For any needed structural repairs, call a pro deck builder.
 These pros build decks every day and can fix safety issues such as unstable posts, wobbly railings, and corroded fasteners.

 NADRA® and May is Deck Safety Month® are trademarks of the North American Deck and Railing Association.